 Sugary foods can cause tooth decay.
 The sugar combines with bacteria in your mouth to create an acid that eats away at tooth enamel.
 Soda, candy, cookies, and other sugary foods should be avoided whenever possible.

 Dry foods such as chips, crackers, and pretzels can increase your risk of tooth decay.
-This is because the starches that are in these foods break down into sugars when exposed to saliva.
+This is because the starches in these foods break down into sugars when exposed to saliva.
 These sugars can then feed the plaque and bacteria on your teeth, which can contribute to tooth decay.

 Cigarettes, chewing tobacco, cigars, pipes, and other tobacco products all contain nicotine, which irritates the gums and promotes bacterial growth.
 Cigarette smoke also stains the teeth and causes bad breath.
 Chewing tobacco contains 28 chemicals that have been shown to cause damage to the gums.
 It also contains high levels of sugar, which can cause tooth decay.
 Chewing tobacco is also linked to oral cancer.